osdnk/react-native-reanimated-bottom-sheet/README.md

 ```

 ## Example
-Few more complicated examples could be found in `Example` folder which is simple Expo app
+Few more complicated examples can be found in `Example` folder

 ```javascript
 cd Example